-Insulin glulisine is used on its own or together with other medicines to treat your diabetes by keeping your blood sugar in control.
+Insulin glulisine is used on its own or together with other medicines to help treat your diabetes by keeping your blood sugar under control.

 Diabetes is a condition where your body is unable to produce enough insulin to control your blood sugar levels or insulin becomes ineffective (insulin resistance).

-This medicine is meant to be used as part of a complete diabetes care programme that should include exercise, a healthy diet, and regular monitoring of blood sugar.
+This medicine is meant to be taken as part of a complete diabetes care programme that should include exercise, a healthy diet, and regular monitoring of blood sugar levels.

 Use Insulin glulisine exactly as directed by your doctor or according to the instructions on the label.
-Do not inject more or less than instructed by your doctor as small changes in the amount of this medicine may affect your blood sugar level.
+Do not use more or less than instructed by your doctor as small changes in the amount of this medicine may affect your blood sugar levels.

-This medicine should be administered subcutaneously (into the fatty layer under the skin, usually in the thigh, upper arm or abdomen area) within 15 minutes before your meal or within 20 minutes after the start of your meal.
+This medicine is to be injected subcutaneously (into the fatty layer under the skin, usually in the thigh, upper arm or abdomen area) within 15 minutes before a meal or within 20 minutes after you start a meal.
 Try to administer it at the same time each day.